leondutoit/pg-need-to-know/notes.md

 - test audit log table - access rules, content
 - test permissions on informational views
 - delete audit logs from tests in teardown
+- ability to add (remove) group members based on user metadata vals (and all users), add tests